ebkalderon/dss-coding-assignment/README.md

 ## Credits

-Includes the [Cocogoose Pro Font Family], which is free for personal use.
+Includes the [Cocogoose Pro] TrueType font family, which is free for personal use.

 [Cocogoose Pro]: https://www.1001fonts.com/cocogoose-pro-font.html